-The Company maintains investment securities that are classified as available-for-sale securities for which the Company has elected the fair value option under ASC 825, Financial Instruments.
+The Company maintains investment securities that are classified as available-for-sale securities for which the Company has elected the fair value option under ASC 825, Financial Instruments ("ASC 825").
 As such, these securities are carried at fair value with unrealized gains and losses included in fair value adjustment related to investments on the unaudited condensed consolidated statements of operations.
-The securities primarily consist of U.S. Treasury securities and U.S. government-sponsored agency securities and are included in securities at fair value in the unaudited condensed consolidated balance sheets.
-As of June 30, 2023, and December 31, 2022, the Company held securities with an aggregate fair value of \$20.7 million and \$16.9 million, respectively, that contained aggregate unrealized losses of approximately \$0.3 million and \$0.6 million, respectively.
-Applying fair value accounting to these debt securities more accurately represents the Company held certificates of deposit totaling \$20.5 million as of December 31, 2022, which are included in investments - other in the condensed consolidated balance sheet as of December 31, 2022.
+The securities primarily consist of U.S. Treasury securities, U.S. government-sponsored agency securities, and corporate notes and are included in securities with an aggregate fair value of \$39.7 million and \$16.9 million, respectively, that contained aggregate unrealized gains (losses) of approximately \$0.5 million and \$(0.6) million, respectively.
+Applying fair value accounting to these debt securities more accurately represents the Company's investment strategy due to the fact that excess cash is currently being invested for the purpose of funding future operations.
+In addition, the Company held certificates of deposit totaling \$20.5 million as of December 31, 2022, which are included in investments - other in the condensed consolidated balance sheet as of December 31, 2022.
 These certificates of deposit matured in May 2023.
 Interest income is recognized as earned using an effective yield method giving effect to the amortization of premium and accretion of discount and is based on the economic life of the securities.
 Interest income is included in interest and other income, net in the unaudited condensed consolidated statements of operations.